Some things to consider adding to your birth plan

 Freedom to push + deliver in any position

-Things to research
+some Things to research

 Hep B shot: